 The ILO’s 1999 Convention on the Worst Forms of Child Labor defines the worst forms of child labor as situations where children are:

 - exploited through slavery or slavery-like practices, including forced recruitment of children for use in armed conflict

 - used, procured, or offered for illicit activities including the production and trafficking of drug

 - engaged in hazardous work which may harm their health, safety or morals.

 Fair Labor Standards Act of 1938

-- Children under 14 cannot be employed for non-agricultural jobs covered by FLSA.
+- Children under 14 cannot be employed for non-agricultural jobs covered by the FLSA.

 - Children between the ages of 14 and 15 can be employed with restricted hours outside of school hours, but only for non-manufacturing and non-hazardous jobs.

 - Children between the ages of 16 and 17 may be employed for an unlimited number of hours if the job is not declared hazardous by the Secretary of Labor.